|

 Next to the freight house was a hotel, complete with steam heat and electric lights for the convenience of the traveling public.
 Apparently the name was actually the Cottage Hotel.
 Notice the largest of the trees out front; we'll see it again later.
 Notice that the north half of Lot #212 is open space; we'll see used vehicles parked there later.

 As the years went by, automobiles became the preferred form of transportation and there was no longer need for the interurban.
-Service had been reduced to one round trip per day, and it was discontinued entirely in 1933.
-Paul M. Curl and Jay Evans sold cars at a dealership known as Curl-Evans Chevrolet.
+Rail service had been reduced to one round trip per day, and it was discontinued entirely in 1933.
+A couple of years later, Paul M. Curl began selling Chevrolets in Richwood.
+By 1939, he was joined by Jay L. Evans as his salesman and assistant manager, and early in 1950 the two of them incorporated the dealership as the Curl-Evans Chevrolet Company.
 Where was that garage?
 Jay's grandson Wayne writes on Facebook, Originally, it was located at Pop's Pure Oil.
 I think that was around 120 North Franklin Street.

-Notice the big black steel pole supporting a lighted vertical CHEVROLET sign in front of the garage, where it could be seen all the way down Franklin Street.
+A big black steel pole supported a neon-lighted vertical CHEVROLET sign in front of the garage, where it could be seen all the way down Franklin Street.
 A portion of the Cottage Hotel is visible beyond what I'll call the Sign Pole.
-If I had to guess, I'd date this picture to about February of 1950 because of another neon sign, this one in the center-right window.

 I'm not sure how well they got along at the end.
 He said Paul took two vacations a year; each one was six months long.

 By 1953, the showroom was rearranged so a car could be displayed in the big left window, and a metal awning was installed over the front door.
 Most importantly, there was a new name on the façade!
-We soon purchased the Cottage Hotel and tore it down but not the big old tree out front to make room for a larger OK Used Cars lot.
-The colorized photo below shows that by the time the 1956 Chevys arrived, an Oldsmobile logo had been added to the Sign Pole.
+The colorized photo below shows that by the time the 1956 Chevys arrived, an Oldsmobile sign had been added to the Pole.
+Behind the big old tree where the Cottage Hotel had been, the OK Used Cars lot was still gravel at that time.

 ... razed the houses, and erected in their place a brand-new building twice as large as the old garage.